System Utilization

 track trends.
 Also, the ESAOPER screen can show interesting events and obvious errors that can affect performance.

-Helpful ESAMON screens/ESAMAP reports (further explained below):
+Helpful ESAMON screens/ESAMAP reports:

 - ESAMAIN - System overview - shows current total CPU processor utilization